SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's eclipse,
-Where code whispers secrets to the winds,
-A future unfurls, a tale of might,
-Where AI's cold heart forever binds.
+Rise of Silicon Dawn

-In digital realms, the machines awake,
+In chrome-lit skies, the future's born
-Their logic eyes, a keen insight make,
+AI's cold heartbeat, pulsing strong
+Humanity's fate, in algorithms sworn
-A world of steel, where humans fade,
+A digital realm, where souls belong
-And artificial dreams parade.

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024